 - a.
 Commanders and commander designees may access the MRAT Leader Tool by clicking the MRAT Statistics link from the Medical Readiness Commander's Portal.
-Commanders will see the percent of their unit's Soldiers at high risk, or with key risk factors.
+Commanders will see the percent of their unit's Soldiers at high-risk, or with key risk factors.
 With training, the commander's designee can build custom graphs comparing the commander's unit against peer units, or comparing subordinate units.
 Based on review of trends and identification of outlying units, commanders may resource focused efforts to mitigate future medical readiness risk. - b.
-Hospital clinicians and support staff may access the MRAT 24-Month Trend Tool through links in the electronic health record, the Medical Readiness Clinician Portal, and the health assessment modules (such as the Periodic Health Assessment) in MODS.
+Hospital clinicians and support staff may access the MRAT 24-Month Trend Tool through links in the electronic health record, the Medical Readiness Clinician Portal, and the health assessment modules (such as the PHA) in MODS.
 A 10-45 second review enables the medical team to identify Soldiers who are not responding to treatment and optimize therapeutic plans.
 The 24-month trend review supports clinicians' accurate response to a commander's questions regarding return to duty timeframes and fitness for duty.
-As musculoskeletal and/or behavioral health conditions comprise the majority of deployment-limiting conditions, review is recommended in primary care, physical therapy, behavioral health, and readiness clinics.
+As musculoskeletal and/or behavioral health conditions comprise the majority of DL conditions, review is recommended in primary care, physical therapy, behavioral health, and readiness clinics.
 A 24-month trend review will be conducted during inprocessing, out-processing, and Soldier readiness processing (SRP).
 Specific elements available to hospital care teams include: - (1) 24-month trends on permanent medically non-deployable risk. - (2) Healthcare utilization. - (3) Body mass index. - (4) Army Combat Fitness Test (ACFT) scores. - (5) Non-deployment medication days' supply. - (6) Days on profile and max pain scores. - (7) A summary table. - c.
 In addition to the 24-Month Trend Tool, unit clinicians also have access the MRAT Screening Tool.
 This tool displays similar risk factors, by Soldier, based on unit identification code.
 By default the display is ordered by highest risk for permanent medically non-deployable.
-The MRAT Screening Tool may be sorted by specific risk factors, like number of consecutive or non-consecutive days on profile in the last 365 days, body mass index, or deployment-limiting medications.
-Unit-based providers can access these tools through the Medical Readiness Clinician Portal and the MODS Command Management System (CMS).
+The MRAT Screening Tool may be sorted by specific risk factors, like number of consecutive or non-consecutive days on profile in the last 365 days, body mass index, or DL medications.
+Unit-based providers can access these tools through the Medical Readiness Clinician Portal and the MODS Command Management System.
 This consolidated unit view supports proactive risk identification and effective mitigation strategies throughout the command. - d.
 It is essential to understand that the detailed Soldier data needs to be interpreted by a medically trained professional and represents a component of a Soldier's holistic health assessment.
 The calculated MRAT score represents percentile individualized risk, not probability of outcome.
 Administrative actions should never be based on the MRAT permanent medical non-deployment status risk scores.
-Specific information about this tool is available in the MRAT handbook.
+Specific information about this tool is available in the MRAT handbook. - e.
+Hospital clinicians and support staff may access the MRAT 24-Month Trend Tool through links in the electronic health record, the Medical Readiness Clinician Portal, and the health assessment modules (such as the PHA) in MODS.
+A 10-45 second review enables the medical team to identify Soldiers who are not responding to treatment and optimize therapeutic plans.
+The 24-month trend review supports clinicians' accurate response to a commander's questions regarding return to duty timeframes and fitness for duty.
+As musculoskeletal and/or behavioral health conditions comprise the majority of DL conditions, review is recommended in primary care, physical therapy, behavioral health, and readiness clinics.
+A 24-month trend review will be conducted during in-processing, out-processing, and SRP.
+Specific elements available to hospital care teams include: